-Section 5.06 Regulations for nonconforming uses.
+Section 5.07 Regulations for nonconforming uses.

 - A. A nonconforming use shall not change in the type or nature of the original nonconforming use, including, but not limited to, expansion of the structure in which the use is conducted, unless the owner demonstrates to the zoning board of appeals that the change will not materially change the nonconformity of the use. - B. The nonconforming use is allowed to continue until it has been voluntarily surrendered by the owner as evidenced by a written notice of surrender or by the discontinuance of the use for a period of two years.
-A nonconforming use shall not be affected by any damage or destruction of the structure in which it is located.